Code-Institute-Submissions/anu1301-love-quizzing_MarResub/README.md

 The features were tested as follows:

-* The images link to their respective quiz pages and were tested - they behaved as expected.
+* The images' links to their respective quiz pages were tested - they behaved as expected.
 They took you to the appropriate quiz pages.
-* The collapsible instructions work as expected, i.e. when the plus sign is selected the instructions drop down.
+* The collapsible information bar and instructions work as expected, i.e. when the plus sign is selected the instructions drop down.
 The colour also changes, as expected.
+When the minus sign is selected the instructions collapse and disappear.
 * The social network icons, when selected, take you to their respective websites.
-* The selection of answers on the quiz pages behave as they should - if the answer is right the selector turns green and if incorrect, turns red.
+* The selection of answers on the quiz pages behave as they should - if the answer is correct, the selector turns green and if incorrect, turns red.
 * The transition to the next question is short enough to stop the user breaking the system.
 * The score at the top and the progress bar work as the questions are answered.
 * Once all the questions have been answered the user is taken to the end page where the final score is shown - this works as expected.